aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 ### borrow

-The most common method of minting GHO is through the `borrow` of the Aave Pool facilitator.
-Other factilitators such as the [flashminter](#flashminter-facilitator) will have different methods for interacting with GHO.

-The `borrow` method can be accessed from the `Pool` import of the contract-helpers package.
+GHO is minted through the `borrow` method of the Aave Pool facilitator which can be accessed from the `Pool` import of the contract-helpers package.
 The pre-requisite to `borrow` is that the address incurring the borrow position must have sufficient collateral.
 This is achieved by the caller supplying collateral or if the caller has been approved a credit delegation and passes in the delegators address in the `onBehalfOf` field.

 <details>
 <summary>Sample Code (JavaScript)</summary>